Fillodallas/OpenIce2Web/README.md

 Setup Instruction:

+0. Install NodeJS (used version: 16.18.0) from https://nodejs.org/en/

 1. Setup OpenICE:

 Install Oracle Java 8 ( available for free here: https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html ). **It needs to be Java 8, not a later version.**